-- (a) Every charity trustee must be a natural person. - (b) No one may be appointed as a charity trustee: - if he or she is under the age of 16 years; or - if he or she would automatically cease to hold office under the provisions of clause 15(1)(f). - (c) No one is entitled to act as a charity trustee whether on appointment or on any re-appointment until he or she has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee.
+- (a) Every charity trustee must be a natural person. - (b) No person may be appointed as a charity trustee: - if he or she or it or it is under the age of 16 years; or - if he or she or it or it would automatically cease to hold office under the provisions of Clause 15(1)(f). - (c) No person is entitled to act as a charity trustee whether on appointment or on any re-appointment until he or she or it or it has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee. - (d) At least one of the trustees of the CIO must be 18 years of age or over.
+If there is no trustee aged at least 18 years, the remaining trustee or trustees may act only to call a meeting of the charity trustees or appoint a new charity trustee.